Defining a Dispensational Covenant Theology

 – Galatians 4:4

 In New Zealand, we like to celebrate Sir Edmund Hillary as the first man to climb Mt Everest.
 Many have since done the same.
-But in the church, and rising to another level of magnitude, we glory in our Lord Jesus, who conquered the impossible summit of Mt Sinai, a feat never to be equalled in the history of humanity.
+But in the church, and rising to another level of magnitude, we glory in our Lord Jesus, who conquered the insurmountable summit of Mt Sinai, a feat never to be equalled in the history of humanity.

 Seen from this vantage point, the law is nothing but a glorious podium that lifts up and displays our Lord Jesus as our champion, perfect, preeminent, holy, harmless, undefiled, separated from sinners, and to be viewed by his people as our only saviour, who performed all righteousness, obeyed every precept, and provided the works necessary to merit our salvation!